laminlabs/lamin-docs/docs/records.md

   <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/KeRnttLkyhHYXVag0000.png" style="width: 90%;"/>
 </div>

-## Export sheets
+## Exporting records as artifacts

-Click on "Export to Artifact" to save the sheet as a CSV artifact, this will then allow you to download via UI or load the sheets using LaminDB.
+Click on "Export to Artifact" to save all records under a type as an artifact.